 The total chamber thickness amounts to roughly 9 mm which includes 2 mm for the cathode cover, 3 mm of drift gap and less than 4 mm for PCB and ASICs.
-With this mechanical design, the fraction of non-instrumented area is less than 2% of the total area defined by the 6 ASUs.
+With this mechanical design, the fraction of non-instrumented area is less than 2 % of the total area defined by the 6 ASUs.
 Dead zones are mainly caused by the 1 mm gap between ASUs and the 2 mm wide inactive photoresist strips that support the mesh on the four ASU sides.

-147 3.
-Tests prior to chamber assembly
+3. Tests prior to chamber assembly

-148 3.1 Electronics calibration
+150 3.1 Electronics calibration

-149 3.1.1 Method
+151 3.1.1 Method

 The calibration enables setting the 3 thresholds by providing the electronic gain (DAC/fC) of the two shapers.
 It consists in injecting voltage pulses to the test capacitor of each channel and changing the relevant threshold every 100 pulses.
 For a given pulse height (or test charge), the channel response (0/1) versus threshold is measured and latter differentiated.
 The gain and noise of the shapers is deduced from the mean μ and root mean squared (RMS) σ of the resulting distribution.
-Non-linearity of the shaper response are also checked by injecting different test charges: 2.5, 12.5,
+Non-linearity of the shaper response is also checked by injecting different test charges: 2.5, 12.5, 22.5 and 32.5 fC for the high gain shaper and 100 and 200 fC for the low gain shaper.
+The electronic calibration was performed with a single chip test board after the MICROROC production.
+According to the rejection criteria defined in [19], a yield of 91.5 % was found.
+After bounding of the chips to the PCBs and lamination of the Bulk mesh, another calibration was performed on the 6 available ASU giving compatible results.
+These results are presented in the following section.

 Figure 1.
-Drawing of the chip side of the $1 \times 1 \text{ m}^2$ prototype showing the readout boards (DIF, inter-DIF), the ASUs and the flexible connectors between them (left).
+Drawing of the chip side of the 1×1 m2 prototype showing the readout boards (DIF, inter-DIF), the ASUs and the flexible connectors between them (left).
 Photograph of the mesh side of the prototype and the drift cover during assembly (right).

 Figure 2.
-Mechanical design of the $1 \times 1 \text{ m}^2$ prototype at a junction between 2 ASU.
+Mechanical design of the 1×1 m2 prototype at a junction between 2 ASU.